nikomatsakis/babysteps/source/_posts/2012-04-25-references.markdown

 References are basically generic pointers.
 They can point anywhere: into the stack, into the `@` heap, into the `~` heap, even into the inside of a record or vector.
-They are as flexible as pointers in C;
+They can point at anything that a C pointer could point at and can be used in many of the same ways;
-however, they are free from the many errors that C permits.
+however, they are free from the errors that C permits.
 The type checker guarantees that references are always valid, so you can't have a reference into freed memory, or into a stack frame that has been popped, and so forth.